javilopezleza/gif-app-template/README.md

 ```bash
 yarn start
 ```
-This command starts a local server at http://localhost:3000.
+This command starts a local server at [http://localhost:3000](http://localhost:3000).
 The application will automatically reload if you make changes to the source files.
 You should see the React application running in your browser.

+## Further Instructions

+For more information on how to develop and deploy the application, refer to the official [Create React App documentation](https://create-react-app.dev/) and the [React documentation](https://react.dev/).

+Feel free to explore the repository and modify the application as needed for your own use case.